 Row 10 Historic Preservation Solutions, LLC (Row 10) completed an Initial Cultural Resource Impact Prediction (ICRIP) study for the Site on behalf of VA in 2017 and an updated ICRIP study of the Site in November 2022.
 The ICRIPs included a records and literature search of New Mexico Historic Preservation Division (New Mexico State Historic Preservation Office or NM SHPO), National Historic Landmarks (NHL), and NRHP data, and a pedestrian survey of the Site by an architectural historian.
-No NRHP-listed or eligible historic buildings, structures, objects, sites, or districts were identified at or adjacent to the Site.
+No NRHP-listed or eligible historic buildings or districts were identified at or adjacent to the Site.
 One significant historic property was identified in the vicinity of the Site; the western boundary of Petroglyph National Monument is located approximately 0.43-mile east of the Site.
 One of the principal cultural resources of Petroglyph National Monument, the Three Sisters or Albuquerque Volcanoes, a sacred landscape to many Native American groups, is located approximately 0.75-mile east of the Site.
-The ICRIPs concluded the largely low-scale development of the proposed National Cemetery would have no long-term adverse effects on Petroglyph National Monument.
+The ICRIPs concluded the largely low-scale development of the proposed National Cemetery would have no long-term, indirect adverse effects on Petroglyph National Monument.

 Okun Consulting Solutions (OCS) completed a 100-percent (Class III) Cultural Resource Survey (CRS) of the Site on behalf of VA in 2018.
 The CRS included a review of the New Mexico Cultural Resource Information System (NMCRIS) database, a 100-percent Class III pedestrian field survey of the Site by a team of archaeologists, laboratory analysis, and archaeological resources documentation.
 The NMCRIS database review did not identify archaeological sites at the Site.
 The archaeological survey identified one linear resource (the abandoned minor road) and 26 Isolated Occurrences (IO).
-Fourteen of the IOs contained pre-contact artifacts and 12 IOs contained post-contact artifacts.
-OCS and VA concluded these artifacts do not represent significant archaeological resources and are not considered eligible for the NRHP and the SHPO concurred with this determination.
+Fourteen of the IOs contained prehistoric artifacts and 12 IOs contained historic artifacts.
+OCS and VA concluded these artifacts do not represent significant archaeological resources and are not considered eligible for the NRHP.

 Based on the findings and conclusions from the 2017 and 2022 ICRIP studies and the 2018 CRS, no NRHP-listed or eligible historic buildings or districts were identified at the Site or within the immediate Site area and no NRHP-eligible archaeological resources were identified at the Site.
-In addition, the low-scale development of the proposed cemetery would have no long-term adverse effects on Petroglyph National Monument.
+In addition, the low-scale development of the proposed cemetery would have no long-term, indirect adverse effects on Petroglyph National Monument.
 Therefore, no impacts to NRHP-listed or eligible historic properties would occur as a result of the Proposed Action.

-In November 2022, VA initiated NHPA Section 106 consultation with the NM SHPO, City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Indian tribes with geographic or cultural affiliation with the Site area.
-The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effects (APE), identification of historic properties (the results of the 2022 ICRIP and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (i.e., no historic properties affected).
+In November 2022, VA initiated NHPA Section 106 consultation with the NM SHPO, City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Native American Tribes with geographic or cultural affiliation with the Site area.
+The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effect (APE), identification of historic properties (the results of the 2022 ICRIP and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (no historic properties affected).

-In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the Site area.
-NM SHPO stated that Petroglyph National Monument is located within the visual effects APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscaped area with few buildings.
-VA responded to the NM SHPO in a letter dated January 17, 2023 that was signed and sent January 19, 2023.
-VA agreed to expand the visual APE to include Petroglyph National Monument and accordingly changed the finding of effect from "no historic properties affected" to "no adverse effect" to historic properties.
+In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the APE for direct effects.
+NM SHPO stated that Petroglyph National Monument is located within visual effects APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscape area with few buildings.